 Fifth, the landlord and successor landlord must each give formal written notice within 14 days of transferring the unit from one landlord to another.

 Last, the RLTO sets forth specific rules for withholding and returning a deposit.
-Like the Illinois Security Deposit Return Act, the RLTO only allows a landlord to deduct from a deposit for unpaid rent and/or property damage beyond ordinary wear and tear.
+The RLTO only allows a landlord to deduct from a deposit for unpaid rent and/or property damage beyond ordinary wear and tear.

 If the landlord deducts for property damage, they have 30 days to provide the tenant with an itemized list that shows each repair or replacement and the estimated or actual cost of each item.
 If the landlord lists actual costs, they must provide paid receipts when delivering the list.
 If the landlord gives estimated costs, they have an additional 30 days to tender paid receipts.